anhstudios/swganh-docs/book/installation_windows.rst

 - SWGANH Dependencies Package
 - SWGANH Game Client

-Visual Studio 11.0 Beta
+Visual Studio 11.0 Release Candidate
 ~~~~~~~~~~~~~~~~~~~~~~~

-When installing Visual Studio, be sure the version you are installing is at least the Beta version and **NOT** the Developer Preview.
-The Beta provides an opportunity to use the best tools Microsoft has to offer, so download the Ultimate edition.
+When installing Visual Studio, be sure the version you are installing is at least the Release Candidate version and **NOT** the Developer Preview.
+The Release Candidate provides an opportunity to use the best tools Microsoft has to offer, so download the Ultimate edition.

     http://www.microsoft.com/visualstudio/11/en-us/downloads#vs